wslider/wslider.github.io/README.md

 ## AI USAGE:

 - project.js
-    -   consulted Grok 3 on reccomendations for sorting GitHub repos by date
+    -   consulted Grok 3 on reccomendations for sorting GitHub repos by date.